 Working across departments and divisions in support of the College mission, the Office of Global Initiatives directs Walter Commons programming to facilitate and coordinate the integration of global issues and perspectives into the academic program and campus culture.
-The office leads efforts to enhance world languages, deepens the global-local engagement dimensions of Connections, and supports the full participation of students, faculty and staff.
+The office deepens the global-local engagement dimensions of Connections and supports the full participation of students, faculty and staff.

-Beginning in Spring 2018, the Walter Commons for Global Study and Engagement will launch a new advising program for off-campus programs.
+In Spring 2018, the Walter Commons for Global Study and Engagement launched a new advising program for off-campus programs.

-This program supports Connections by highlighting experiential learning (through study away, internships, applied research, and community engagement) as opportunities to pursue academic studies in real-world and practical contexts.
-The program is being designed in collaboration with staff from Community Partnerships, Study Away, the Holleran Center, CISLA, and the Office of Career and Professional Development.
+The Walter Commons supports Connections by highlighting experiential learning (through study away, internships, applied research, and community engagement) as an opportunity to pursue academic studies in real-world and practical contexts.
+Global-local engagement advising is a collaboration with staff from Community Partnerships, Study Away, the Holleran Center, CISLA, and the Office of Career and Professional Development.

 Institute of International Education — Scholar Rescue Fund (IIE-SRF)